What influences LTL costs?

 Accessorial charges

-Fuel surcharge
+Fuel prices

 Carriers may apply a fuel surcharge that fluctuates based on the current price of fuel.
 The fuel surcharge for LTL is typically based on a percentage of the linehaul, not a dollar amount per mile.